 We live in a digital age that makes tracking food intake a breeze, especially if you’re using a mobile app like MyFitnessPal.

-There is really no excuse for not tracking what you’re eating, it takes less than 10 minutes per day and can make all the difference in your progress and success.
+There is really no excuse for not tracking what you’re eating.
+It takes less than 10 minutes per day and can make all the difference in your progress and success.

 Moreover, you should be measuring out your portion sizes and paying attention to food labels.

-Just think, if you do that every day for a week, you’re eating over 3700 “hidden” calories; no wonder the scale seems to be moving in the wrong direction for people who don’t know how much food they are actually eating.
+Just think, if you do that every day for a week, you’re eating over 3700 “hidden” calories.
+No wonder the scale seems to be moving in the wrong direction for people who don’t know how much food they are actually eating.

-In similar fashion to the preceding cause of sudden weight gain on keto, some people simply eat too many calories and think it won’t impact their body weight.
+Some people simply eat too many calories and think it won’t impact their body weight.

-It’s key to remember that no matter what type of diet you follow, if you eat too many calories you will gain weight.
+It’s key to remember that no matter what type of diet you follow if you eat too many calories, you will gain weight.